 ATTA 68 Gallon Auxiliary Tank AT68RBR

 ATTA Products are shipped directly from the manufacturer.
-Current lead time is 4-5 weeks on all tanks.
+Current lead time is 4 weeks on all tanks.
 Tanks must ship to a business/commercial address.
 Powder coating or bedliner add 2 weeks to lead time.

 The AT68RBR, the 68 gallon rectangular below rail tank is designed to work with a hard or soft bed cover.
 The highest portion of the tank will be below the bed rails.
 The AT68R-BR will fit a long or short bed diesel truck.
 (Note: must be notched for a short bed dodge).
 The AT68R-BR is the most popular aluminum auxiliary diesel tank for the Under Bed Cover Tank Line.
 The fuel fill neck is located in the rear driver’s side corner for easier filling will an open bed cover.

 - MATERIAL: .125 gauge aluminum/ fully baffled